baileyherbert/reflection/docs/reference/parameters.md

 > Whether or not the parameter accepts an instance of a class.

+### `#!ts isReflectableType: boolean` { data-toc-label="isReflectableType", id="property:isReflectableType" }

+> Whether or not the parameter's accepted type is a reflectable user class.

 ## Parameter type

 ### `#!ts getType()` { id="method:getType" }